#1

 Interestingly I have seen mats, if not used as, at least become projectiles.
 1977 on a drilling rig (triple) derrickman had brought a mat up to the monkey board for added traction.
 It became icy and strong winds blew it off and it fell about 100’ and struck a lease hand in the head injuring him.
 Freak accident?
 Yes and no. Should never have anything up there that isn’t secured.

-TobyC and mrdoug like this post
+mrdoug and TobyC like this post

 #3